simliai/create-simli-app/README.md

 ### Alternative STT, TTS and LLM providers
 You can of course replace Deepgram and Elevenlabs with AI services with your own preference, or even build your own.
-The only requirement for Simli to work is that audio is sent using PCM16 format and 16KHz sample rate.
+The only requirement for Simli to work is that audio is sent using PCM16 format and 16KHz sample rate or sending it through MediaStream.
 If you're having trouble getting nice audio, feel free to ask for help in Discord.

 ## Links
 [\[Simli\]](https://simli.com)   [\[Elevenlabs\]](https://elevenlabs.io) [\[Deepgram\]](https://deepgram.com)